deepakmotlani/Notes/Spring Core/Points-To-Remember.md

 <bean id="e" class="Engine">
 ```

-So for this IOC container will create an implementation class for Car & provide the implementation to getEngine method
+* So for this IOC container will create an implementation class for Car & provide the implementation to getEngine method
 & that getEngine method will simply return passed "e" reference.

-So this is how you can provide implementation for abstract class, interface & concrete classes as well or override
+* This is how you can provide implementation for abstract class, interface & concrete classes as well or override
 	implementation.
 For this feature we need cglib dependency.

-Method Replacer, lets you create classes where you can overwrite only specific methods, without modifying original
+* Method Replacer, lets you create classes where you can overwrite only specific methods, without modifying original
 	class.
 IOC internally generates Proxy classes.

-@Resource(provided by JDK) performs dependency injection but it checks byName first.
-while @Autowired(provided by Spring) performs dependency injection byType first.
+* **@Resource(provided by JDK)** performs dependency injection but it checks byName first, while **@Autowired(provided by Spring)** performs dependency injection byType first.

-@Inject(provided by JDK) performs dependency injection but it checks byType only.
+* **@Inject(provided by JDK)** performs dependency injection but it checks byType only.
 So we need to use @Qualifier along if there are multiple dependencies of same type.
 This is similar to @Autowired.

-@Named (provided by J2EE) is similar to @Component(provided by Spring).
+* **@Named (provided by J2EE)** is similar to @Component(provided by Spring).

-** Load properties from a file into a classes - Use PropertyPlaceHolderConfigurer as below
+## Load properties from a file into a classes
+* Use PropertyPlaceHolderConfigurer as below
 ```
 db.properties
 	url=http://abc.com:3306/mysql